 To control the traffic across the virtual network's subnets where you deploy your ISE, you can set up network security groups for those subnets by filtering network traffic across subnets.
 These tables describe the ports in your virtual network that your ISE uses and where those ports get used.
-The service tag represents a group of IP address prefixes that help minimize complexity when creating security rules.
+The Resource Manager service tags represents a group of IP address prefixes that help minimize complexity when creating security rules.

 For internal communication inside your subnets, ISE requires that you open all ports within those subnets.

 |Communication from Azure Logic Apps||Outbound||80 & 443||VirtualNetwork||Internet||The port depends on the external service with which the Logic Apps service communicates|